 Faculty development for teaching online is critical for success.
 Diane Chapman surveyed contingent and tenured/tenure-track faculty and found that over half identified program certification in online instruction as an important incentive in teaching online (Chapman, 2011).
 Faculty have two learning needs, the learning related to their discipline and learning about teaching, course development and delivery issues (Carter, Salyers, Page, Williams, Albl & Hofskin, 2010).
 This course will be a resource for faculty to learn about online teaching.

-This course will be a self-paced, online course to introduce to faculty to the expectations and resources needed to teach and learn online.
+This course will be a self-paced, online course, using the Blackboard learning management system to introduce to faculty to the expectations and resources needed to teach and learn online.
+The first module will be Orientation with an introduction to the course and a survey to determine the perceived attitude about online teaching prior to taking this course.
+This module should take 30 minutes to complete including watching an orientation video and taking an online survey.

+The second module will be Getting Started with understanding the differences between face-to-face teaching and online teaching, creating the online syllabus, and management skills.
+This module should take about an hour to complete including the two refection assessments and a submission of a revised syllabus.

+The third module will be Online Students with information about characteristics of the millennium students, non-traditional and ethnically diversified students.
+This module should take about an hour to complete including a reflection assignment.

+The fourth module will be Communications with information about best practices with faculty – student and student – student communications using synchronous and asynchronous communication tools.
+This module should take about an hour to complete including the reflection and discussion topic.

+The fifth module will be Assessments and Evaluation including aligning course objectives to online assessments, best practices for designing assignments and assessments and best practices for evaluating assessment.
+This module should take about an hour and a half to complete including creating an assignment using Bloom’s Taxonomy, brainstorming a project-based learning assignment and creating a rubric for an assignment.

+The final assignment will be for participants to take a post-course survey to determine the perceived attitude about online teaching now that they have completed this course.

 The self-paced format was chosen because face-to-face and asynchronous online resources are already available.
 Faculty can choose to consult with members of the Instructional Design and Learning Technologies Center or attend the Blending the Best of Both Worlds workshop offered in the summer.
 This self-paced course will be a resource for faculty unable to attend a face-to-face consultation or the summer workshop.

 Learner Characteristics Environmental Characteristics: What the learner must have: